relevance/diametric/README.md

 ### Peer

-With Peer connection, you can create objects that know how to store themselves to Datomic through a Datomic peer.
+With Peer connection, you can create objects that know how to store themselves to Datomic through a Datomic Peer.

 Peer connection as well as "require `diametric/persistence/peer`" are only available on JRuby.
 When you install the `diametric` gem with JRuby, all `.jar` files needed to run Datomic will be downloaded.